A Trusted Friend in a Complicated World

 Boxador

-There’s no mistaking the boxer influence in the fawn-colored coat and masked face of this pup, but the width of the face, drop ears, and longing eyes suggest Labrador retriever.
-Of course, the coat can be a variety of colors, depending on the parent, but its size is pretty standard, up to 80 pounds full grown.
-Pet parents won’t have to worry about grooming too much, as both have low-maintenance coats.
-On the other hand, shedding could be a factor if the pup has the coat of a Labrador, which does shed quite a bit.
-On the plus side, boxers and Labradors are renowned for being loyal and devoted family members.
-They are both extroverts and prefer an engaging social and athletic and lifestyle, so be prepared to play hard—just keep your fur baby away from these backyard pet dangers.
+There’s no mistaking the boxer influence in the fawn-colored coat and masked face of this pup, but the width of the face, the drop ears and the longing eyes suggest a Labrador retriever.
+Boxers and Labradors are renowned for being loyal and devoted family dogs.
+They are both extroverts and prefer an engaging social and athletic lifestyle, so be prepared to play hard—just keep your fur baby away from these backyard pet hazards.
+The coat can be a variety of colors and is low maintenance, but shedding could be a factor if the pup has the coat of a Lab, which does shed quite a bit.

 A Gerberian Shepsky, German Shepherd and Siberian Husky mix, running outdoors